Xilinx/brevitas/CONTRIBUTING.md

 	6. If you are introducing new functionality or fixing a bug, add at least one unit test under the `tests/` folder and make sure it passes before you submit the pull request.

 	7. Submit a pull request by clicking the *pull request* button on your GitHub repo:
-		1. The <a href="https://github.com/Xilinx/brevitas" target="_blank">main branch</a> should always be treated as stable and clean.
+		* The <a href="https://github.com/Xilinx/brevitas" target="_blank">main branch</a> should always be treated as stable and clean.
 Only hot fixes are allowed to be pull-requested.
 The hot fix is supposed to be very important such that without this fix, a lot of things will break.
-        2. For new features, smaller bug fixes, doc updates, and many other fixes, users should pull request against the <a href="https://github.com/Xilinx/brevitas/tree/dev" target="_blank">development branch</a>.
+		*  For new features, bug fixes, doc updates, users should pull request against the <a href="https://github.com/Xilinx/brevitas/tree/dev" target="_blank">development branch</a>.

 3. Sign Your Work